KaoruTeranishi/EncryptedControl/README.md

 - pi.py

     Comparison of plant inputs and outputs between unencrypted and encrypted PI controls.
-    Similar to state_feedback.py, you must specify an encryption scheme for encrypting a state-feedback controller, e.g., `python pi.py paillier`.
+    Similar to state_feedback.py, you must specify an encryption scheme for encrypting a PI controller, e.g., `python pi.py paillier`.

 # License